jsobeslav/MarkDownThesisFW/docs/chapters/200_news.md

 ## News

+> As I returned to the project after a while, I realized that I need to rewrite it, in order to be able to continue with more complex features.
+>
+> Since I don't have strong knowledge of scripting languages like bash or Windows CMD, I decided to go on with the one language I am most familiar with, PHP.
+>
+> - v0.0.5.0, October 2018

+---

 > I made it possible to declare a variable within chapter file itself, which overwrites global declarations, and can be used in that very file (as can global variables be used, naturally).
 I will update the docs with next commit.
 >
 > I need that functionality because of the new `template_chapter` file, a template that wrapps every chapter to get more control over the result formating.
 I want to use variables in this template as I do in `template_document`.